CircuitVerse/CircuitVerseDocs/docs/chapter8/1circuittoverilog.md

     - EDA playground is suggested as simulator to run the generated verilog module (Icarus verilog is the supported version).

 6. **Testbench code generated**:
-    - The verilog window also contains testbench for the generated verilog module generated but is commented out, it is not filled with the sample values and the user need to enter it manualy.
+    - The verilog window also contains testbench for the generated verilog module generated but is commented out, it is not filled with the sample values and the user need to enter it manually.

 ## Features and Verilog construct provided by Circuitverse
 CircuitVerse supports a variety of Verilog constructs, including: